Reserve now for a spot in one of our

 The Education Center celebrates SCWA’s history, provides a glimpse into the future of the public water supply and, most importantly, teaches the public about the vital role they play in protecting our most precious resource—our underground drinking water supply.

 The SCWA Education Center is located at 260 Motor Parkway in Hauppauge

-Education Center Tours are held on the fourth Thursday of each month (Exceptions: November's tour is the week before Thanksgiving and there are no tours in December).
+Education Center Tours are held on the 2nd Thursday of each month (Exceptions: there are no tours in December).

 Regular Tour Hours: